-The north coast of Majorca offers the elongated bay of Alcúdia along with one of the largest harbours of the island, Port de Pollensa.
+The north coast of Majorca offers the elongated bay of Alcúdia and one of the largest harbours of the island, Port de Pollensa.
 Sailing here is amazing.
 The water is turquoise-blue and crystal clear.
 Long, white sandy beaches invite you to stay and never leave.
 Sailors can admire the foothills of the Tramuntana mountains at Cap Formentor from the sea.
-You should, however, be aware of the sudden strong swells which can occur in this sailing area.
+However, you should be aware of the sudden strong swells that can occur in this sailing area.

 Cala Ratjada is a fishing harbour at the northern peak of the island.
 This harbour is well worth seeing.
-In the port are the “Langouste houses” which are now under protection.
+In the port are the “Langouste houses”, which are now under protection.
 While sailing along the coast, you will also see some beautiful watchtowers and lighthouses.
 Around the harbour are many possibilities to anchor.
-Consequently, this gives you time to relax, take a break and enjoy the fantastic view of the cliff coast of the Serra Levant.
+Consequently, this gives you time to relax, take a break, and enjoy the fantastic view of the Serra Levant’s cliff coast.